 Reputation is important to all family law attorneys.
 Most strive to protect their reputation among peers, with clients, and prospective clients by being effective and professional.
 But what about your online reputation?
 How much control do you have over how others see you?
+Have you Googled your name lately to see the Good, the Bad, and the Ugly?

 By Martha Chan, Marketing Expert for Family Lawyers and Divorce Professionals